 Number of seconds to wait before retrying the HeartbeatFailureAction

-if the .NET Gateway server goes into failure state, and stays in failure state.
+if the Object Gateway server goes into failure state, and stays in failure state.
 A value of 0 disables this feature, meaning that once there is a failure that cannot be immediately recovered, there are no attempts at automatic recovery.
 Valid values when enabled are from 1 to 86400 (24 hours).
 The default is 300 seconds (5 minutes).

-Number of seconds to wait for a response during initialization of the Gateway server.
+Number of seconds to wait for a response during initialization of the Object Gateway server.
 Valid values are from 2 to 300 (5 minutes).
 The default is 5 seconds.

-Number of seconds to wait for a connection to be established with the Gateway server.
+Number of seconds to wait for a connection to be established with the Object Gateway server.
 Valid values are 2 through 300 (5 minutes).
 The default is 5 seconds.

 server properties can also be set programmatically.